vinorodrigues/bootstrap-dark-5/docs/bootstrap-dark-plugin.md

 ```

 That's all.
 The page will automatically transition to Dark Mode when the users sets their OS *(or Firefox theme)* to Dark Mode.

-> ***Please note:*** On browsers that support dark move *(via the `prefers-color-scheme` media query)* this variant produces exactly the some outcome, i.e. dark when `prefers-color-scheme` = dark and light when `prefers-color-scheme` = light.
-The only visible difference will be on browsers that do not support `prefers-color-scheme`. *(However, those browsers may not work with BS5 at all ... see docs: [Bootstrap 5 Browsers and devices](https://getbootstrap.com/docs/5.0/getting-started/browsers-devices/))*

 Refer to the [Bootstrap 5 Docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/#starter-template) for more help.